erickveg/CSE130_BYUI/DataStructuresTutorial/1_stacks.md

 You can check your code with the solution here: [Pyramid Volume Solution](pyramid_volume_solution.py)

 ### Analysis
-You are probably wondering what does this program have to be with stacks?
+You are probably wondering what does this program has to be with stacks?
 Well, what you just did is a perfect example of how stacks are used to solve multiple function calls from the same program.
-How does the computers know what to solve first?
+How do computers know what to solve first?

-Compilers basically use stacks to store all the function calls while running a program and always warranty to solve the last called before proceed with the previous call.
+Compilers basically use stacks to store all the function calls while running a program and always warranty to solve the last call before proceed with the previous call.

 In our case, the compiler call functions in the following order: